ckling83/opendoc-supreme-court-practice-directions/PART-16-Admiralty-Matters.md

 (3) Upon the arrest of vessel, funds are required immediately to meet the Sheriff’s expenses, such as guard charges, port and garbage dues, and the supply of minimum victuals, domestic fuel and water to crew members where necessary.
 Funds to meet such expenses are not provided for by the Government.

 (4) To enable the Sheriff to discharge his duties effectively, upon the arrest of a vessel, the Sheriff will require the solicitors representing arresting parties to deposit with the Sheriff a sum of $10,000.
-Such deposit is in addition to the usual undertaking..
+Such deposit is in addition to the usual undertaking.

 ## 124A.
 Arrest of ships in shipyards